natcap/invest.users-guide/source/sediment_retention.rst

 Running the Model
 -----------------

 The Avoided Reservoir Sedimentation model maps the soil loss, sediment exported, sediment retained, and value of sediment retention on the landscape.
 This model is structured as a toolkit which has two tools.
 The first tool, Soil Loss, produces multiple outputs, including USLE, sediment retained by the landscape and sediment exported to the stream.
 Some of these output values feed into the next portion of the model, the Valuation tool, which calculates sediment retention value.
-By running the tool, three folders will automatically be created in your workspace (you will have the opportunity to define this file path): "Intermediate", where temporary files are written and which is deleted after each tool run; "Service", where results that show ecosystem services are saved (such as sediment retention); and "Output", where non-service biophysical results are saved (such as sediment export.)
+By running the tool, three folders will automatically be created in your workspace (you will have the opportunity to define this file path): "Intermediate", where temporary files are written and which is deleted after each tool run; "Service", where results that show environmental services are saved (such as sediment retention); and "Output", where non-service biophysical results are saved (such as sediment export.)

 Before running the Avoided Reservoir Sedimentation Model, make sure that the InVEST toolbox has been added to your ArcMap document, as described in the Getting Started chapter of this manual.
 Second, make sure that you have prepared the required input data files according to the specifications in Data Needs.